 Duty is not chargeable on a transfer of, or an agreement for the transfer of, dutiable property to a representative in Australia of the Government of another country, a foreign consul, or a trade commissioner of another country, if that property is intended for official use.

-110. Financial Sector (Transfers of Business) Act 1999 Part 4 transactions
+110. Financial Sector (Business Transfer and Group Restructure) Act 1999 Part 4 transactions

-Duty is not chargeable on a vesting of dutiable property by, or expressly authorised by, statute law (as referred to in section 11(1)(d)(i)) that is a compulsory transfer of dutiable property under the Financial Sector (Transfers of Business) Act 1999 (Commonwealth) Part 4.
+Duty is not chargeable on a vesting of dutiable property by, or expressly authorised by, statute law (as referred to in section 11(1)(d)(i)) that is a compulsory transfer of dutiable property under the Financial Sector (Business Transfer and Group Restructure) Act 1999 (Commonwealth) Part 4.

+[Section 110 amended by No. 31 of 2008 s.
+32.]

 111. Special disability trust transactions

 Duty is not chargeable on a transfer of, or an agreement for the transfer of, dutiable property —